Addy01-git/Leap-Motion-Controlled-TurnTable/README.md

 	Search for Leap Motion Visualizer to check if the Leap Motion controller is connected properly

-	Refer 'TurnTable - Wiring diagram' to make the connections if necessary
+	Refer 'TurnTable - Wiring diagram' to make the connections

 	Connect the Arduino Uno to the PC